Skip to content

 Section titled “apm runtime (Experimental) - Manage AI runtimes”

 APM manages AI runtime installation and configuration automatically.
-Currently supports three runtimes: copilot, codex, and llm.
+Currently supports four runtimes: copilot, codex, llm, and gemini.

 See the Agent Workflows guide for usage details.